The Boys season 2 ending explained: your biggest questions answered

 Warning: spoilers for The Boys season 2 finale follow.

-The Boys season 2 ending: what happened during the final episode – a recap
+The Boys season 2 ending recap: what happened during the final episode?

 The events of The Boys season 2 ending start with The Boys’ master plan to swipe Homelander’s son Ryan away from both Homelander and Stormfront.
 Butcher tells his wife, Becca, that he’s bringing Ryan back to her, while cutting a deal in the shadows with Vought CEO Stan Edgar that would see Butcher reunited with Becca but Ryan sent off to live with another family, away from the watchful (laser) eyes of Homelander.